DearCM1/South-Island-Recipes/files/lentil_dahl.md

 ## Notes

 > We cannot stress how much the coconut milk affects the dish.
 When we say *good quality*, we don't mean expensive red-dragon.
-We mean a good imported brand such as Pride coconut milk.
+We mean a good imported brand such as Pride FULL FAT coconut milk.

 > Be generous with the spice portions.